-You’ll be able to earn the equivalent of up to about 8.75% cash back with this card as a basic Delta member.
+At an annual fee of $250, you’ll be able to earn around 10% cash back with this card as a basic Delta member.
 However, what you get will depend on how you earn and redeem your miles.
 And if you can upgrade your member status to an elite tier, you’ll be able to earn even more than that.

 |Introductory Bonus Offer|

-You’ll start off earning 7X miles per dollar when spending with Delta.
-The card itself provides 2X miles, but you’ll also become a basic Delta member when you’re approved.
+You’ll start off by earning 8X miles per dollar when spending with Delta.
+The card itself provides 3X miles, but you’ll also become a basic Delta member when you’re approved.
 That comes with 5X miles for Delta purchases.
 And if you’re able to raise your status and become a Medallion elite member, you’ll be able to earn even more miles per dollar.

 Each mile will be usually worth around 1.25 cents, give or take a little bit.
-At that value, you’d be earning the equivalent of about 8.75% cash back when spending with Delta, and 1.25% cash back for other purchases.
+At that value, you’d be earning at least 10% cash back when spending with Delta, and 1.25% cash back for other purchases.